xraypy/xraylarch/doc/xafs/feffit.rst

 The Feffit Strategy for Modeling EXAFS Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic approach to modeling EXAFS data in Larch [Newville2001]_ is to
+The basic approach to modeling EXAFS data in Larch (see
-create a model EXAFS :math:`\chi(k)` as a sum of scattering paths that will
+:cite:ts:`feffit`) is to create a model EXAFS :math:`\chi(k)` as a
-be compared to experimentally derived :math:`\chi(k)`.
-The model will
+sum of scattering paths that will be compared to experimentally derived
-consist of a set of FEFF Scattering Paths representing the photo-electron
+:math:`\chi(k)`.
+The model will consist of a set of FEFF Scattering Paths
-scattering from different sets of atoms.
-As discussed in
+representing the photo-electron scattering from different sets of atoms.
-ref:`xafs-feffpaths_sec`, these FEFF Paths have a fixed set of physically
+As discussed in :ref:`xafs-feffpaths_sec`, these FEFF Paths have a fixed
-meaningful parameters than can be modified to alter the predicted
+set of physically meaningful parameters than can be modified to alter the
-contribution to :math:`\chi(k)`.
-Any of these values can be defined as
+predicted contribution to :math:`\chi(k)`.
+Any of these values can be
-algebraic expressions of Larch Parameters defined by :func:`_math.param`.
+defined as algebraic expressions of Larch Parameters defined by
-The actual fit uses the same fitting infrastructure as to
+:func:`_math.param`.
+The actual fit uses the same fitting infrastructure
-:func:`_math.minimize` to refine the values of the variable parameters in
+as to :func:`_math.minimize` to refine the values of the variable
-the model so as to best match the experimental data.
+parameters in the model so as to best match the experimental data.
 Because
 :math:`\chi(k)` has known properties and :math:`k` dependencies, it is
 common to weight and Fourier transform (as described in :ref:`xafs-ft_sec`)
 for the analysis.
 In general term, the the refinement process will compare